daxartio/kdbx/README.md

 Usage: kdbx <COMMAND>

 Commands:
-  pwd   Copy password and clear clipboard after specified amount of time totp  Copy totp show  Display entry's info add   Add new entry init  Init new database list  List all entries help  Print this message or the help of the given subcommand(s)
+  pwd         Copy password and clear clipboard after specified amount of time totp        Copy totp show        Display entry's info add         Add new entry init        Init new database list        List all entries completion  Outputs the completion file for given shell help        Print this message or the help of the given subcommand(s)

 Options:
   -h, --help     Print help